aQuetzalcoatlus/aQuetzalcoatlus/README.md

 I am Karthik, a Physics graduate from Freiburg, Germany.
 I am a former science educator passionate about communicating complex ideas to a broad audience in a way that they get an intuition about the underlying concepts.

+## Master's thesis

+My master's thesis, completed in August 2025 from the University of Freiburg focused on the topic of Combinatorial Optimization.
+Check out [this repository](https://github.com/aQuetzalcoatlus/kjayd-mthesis) to learn more and read the full-text.

 ## Current Projects

 - 🔭 **Quantum Error Correction**